mariedj/play-to-program/trunk/rurple1.1-P2P/README.txt

 	Add open-ended comments at the end for questions and suggestions.

-	----Change directory issues.
-Use os.join
-	rur_start.py look at the ShowInstruction Method and decide if it is needed
+	Change directory issues.
+Use os.join -- Completed rur_start.py look at the ShowInstruction Method and decide if it is needed -- Completed

-	--Added 3 problems
+	Added 3 problems -- Completed
-	----Move key.txt to .config
+	Move key.txt to .config  -- Completed
-	----New user name make sure they can not input a previous existing username
+	New user name make sure they can not input a previous existing username -- Completed

-	---rur_its.py has been renamed to environment.py and moved to rur_py directory.
+	rur_its.py has been renamed to environment.py and moved to rur_py directory. --- Completed

 	Save the state of the current user when logging out

-	-Error after completion
+	Error after completion -- Completed